Canada has recently legalised cannabis for both recreational and medical use. Many states in the US have done the same.

 The Misuse of Drugs (Medicinal Cannabis) Amendment Act came into force on 18 December 2018.
 This Act provides the following:

-People who require palliation have an exception and a statutory defense to the charge of possessing or using illicit cannabis, or a cannabis utensil - illicit cannabis means any cannabis product not prescribed by a doctor.
+People who require palliation have an exception and a statutory defence to the charge of possessing or using illicit cannabis, or a cannabis utensil - illicit cannabis means any cannabis product not prescribed by a doctor.

 Quality standards are able to be set for medicinal cannabis products and all stages of production (a Medicinal Cannabis Agency will be operational from 1 April 2020 to administer New Zealand’s Medicinal Cannabis Scheme.